The Ultimate Packing List for Central America & MexicoBelize Costa Rica Guatemala Honduras Mexico Nicaragua Panama Travel Planning

 - Travel Size Hairspray

-For someone who doesn’t even wear makeup every day, I know that I carry a lot of it.
+For someone who doesn’t even wear makeup every day, I know that I have a lot of it on our packing list for Central America and Mexico.
 YMMV–some people would hate to carry this case around, but each item is so small that it doesn’t bother me in the slightest.
 To me, it’s worth having on hand when I want it!

 - Urban Decay All Nighter Long-Lasting Makeup Setting Spray